dstrigl/htheatpump/docs/installation.rst

 Stable release
 --------------

-To install or upgrade ``htheatpump``, run this command in your terminal:
+To install or upgrade :mod:`htheatpump`, run this command in your terminal:

 .. code-block:: shell

     $ pip install htheatpump --upgrade

-This is the preferred method to install ``htheatpump``, as it will always install the most recent stable release.
+This is the preferred method to install :mod:`htheatpump`, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.